Mathias Bynens

 This is a neat demo, exactly what early HTML5 adopters should be doing.
 Spot on :)

 I’d like to suggest how it should look.
 There is no information about this part in the spec, but I’ve seen “disclosure widget” used in another spec – The Apple HIG.
-In Mac OS X, this is a disclosure widget:
+In OS X, this is a disclosure widget:

 It’s pretty obvious what it will do when clicked.
 I think it’s a good starting point.